 Photo courtesy of artist Skye Walker

 Along the western entrance to Ralph's Market's underground parking garage are two parallel walls with bright, rectangular mural by Isaias Crow.
 Entitled 'Loving Myself,' the abstract, sprawling designs were entirely Crow's concept.
 According to the artist's website, he writes, "Loving Myself.
 That’s what I wrote and that’s what I painted on those two walls.
 I created a mirror that reflects love to those who enter or exit the parking structure.
 It is a hub within a hub to reenergize your entire being with self-love."
-He
+He thanks Regency Centers and The Hub's team for trusting, supporting and inviting him to participate in what he calls an "awesome" project.

 There's also a rectangular piece of three bearded men above the parking garage entrance by San Diego-based artist Mike Maxwell.
 Self-taught, Maxwell's artwork is focused on themes including humanity, conceptuality, genetics, and consciousness.
-His work has been featured in publications including Juxtapoz, Color
+His work has been featured in publications including Juxtapoz, Color and the San Diego Union-Tribune.

-A mandala-like image of colorful geometric shapes by street artist Exist1981 drapes the corner of University Avenue and 10th Avenue on the side of The
+A mandala-like image of colorful geometric shapes by street artist Exist1981 drapes the corner of University Avenue and 10th Avenue on the side of The Unoptical eyewear and sunglass shop.
+Exist1981 is known for his mural work in San Diego's Little Italy neighborhood.

 A large abstract piece by Bradford Lynn, a freelance artist, colors a portion of the Hub's parking deck.
 Lynn graduated from nearby Art Center College of Design.